hosseinse1919/vscode-icons-patcher/Readme.md

+# Add More Customization For VSCODE
 this patcher update vscode-icons extension for visual studio code

 for support material colorized folders